hunner/openstack-deploy/README.md

 service puppetmaster start`

 This will start up your server with the default settings.
 We're assuming that the hostname of your puppet master is `puppet`.
 This can be set in the `/etc/sysconfig/network` file.
+Don't use the version of Puppet supplied by EPEL.
+It is out of date, unsupported, and severely lacking in features.
+The puppet-openstack modules won't work with it.

 ## Setting up git as source control